Interviews with Alumni

 Elida Jbeili earned her Masters in Middle Eastern Studies from the Graduate Center.
-She is Director of Communications and Media at Lebanese American University for North America.
-In this episode of Alumni Aloud, Elida talks about the various benefits of working in a nonprofit and how her career has developed as she's moved between different organizations.
+She is the North American Director of Communications and Media at Lebanese American University.

 Astrid Rodriguez earned her PhD in educational psychology from the Graduate Center.
-She currently works at NYU managing Student Success initiatives in Enrollment Management.
-In this episode of Alumni Aloud, Astrid talks about the importance of enrollment management efforts in pursuing universities' missions.
-She also discusses how an administrative position in higher education can be rewarding for graduates who want to have a positive impact on students' lives.
+She currently works at NYU managing the implementation of Student Success initiatives in Enrollment Management.

 Avalon Garcia is a senior medical writer for Evolution Medical Communications, a consulting firm that crafts communication and educational materials for pharmaceutical companies and the patients and healthcare staff they serve.
-Avalon earned her PhD in 2008 in biochemistry from Hunter College and the GC.
-In this episode of Alumni Aloud, Avalon talks about the importance of inviting feedback on your work, the value of getting started early in your job search, and how to cultivate those all-important mindsets of lifelong learning and collaboration that will help you thrive in your new working life.
+Avalon earned her PhD in 2008 in biochemistry from the Graduate Center.